latolukasz/beeorm-doc/docs/guide/flusher_cache_setters.md

 # Flusher Cache Setters

-In previous sections you have learned how to use [Flusher](/guide/crud.html#using-the-flusher) to execute many MySQL and cache queries at once.
-Flusher is always trying to minimize number of queries to MySQL and Redis.
-In some scenarios you want to run additional queries to cache when `Flusher` is executed.
+You have learned in the previous section how to use the [Flusher](/guide/crud.html#using-the-flusher) to execute multiple MySQL and cache queries in one go, with a goal to minimize the number of queries to MySQL and Redis.
+However, in certain scenarios, you may want to run additional cache queries when the Flusher is executed.

-Look at below example:
+For instance, consider the following code:

 ```go
 type CategoryEntity struct {